justinfagnani/zipadee/README.md

 - Pretty-ish-printing: Templates can be automatically dedented and nested templates re-indented when a nicer looking output is desired.
-- Asynchronous templates with streaming support: Zipadee streams each chunk of a template as its ready, and automatically waits for Primises in the stream.
+- Asynchronous templates with streaming support: Zipadee streams each chunk of a template as its ready, and automatically waits for Promises in the stream.

   ```ts
   app.use(async (req, res) => {